SYNTAXUNKN0WN/clusterxfermanager/README.md

 **[View VirusTotal Report](https://www.virustotal.com/gui/file/322513948e863cd39d00f61536e685de163026d0defd604a4d2096d7f82242b4)**

 Scanned by 70+ antivirus engines.

 ## Features

 - Add files from your computer or from an FTP server
 - Add destinations (local folders or FTP folders)
 - Select exactly which files go to which destinations
+- Group files under custom names such as **QoL Server**
+- Files inside a group are organized by folder (for example MagaShop and AwesomeAdminTools)
+- Collapse and expand groups or folders in the file list
+- Rename destination labels without changing the real folder or FTP path
 - Full FTP folder browser with path navigation
 - Remembers your lists between sessions
 - Remembers last used FTP credentials